 Vibration, impact, and salt spray continuously attack the physical structure of a boat's battery system.
 Three areas need specific attention.

-Recommendation: every cell must be secured with stainless steel end plates and compression strips or tie rods.
-This is not an optional installation suggestion.
-It's a necessary standard for marine use.
+Every cell must be secured with stainless steel end plates and compression strips or tie rods.
 The securing force needs to counteract both charge/discharge expansion and sailing vibration simultaneously.

 Recommendation: apply dielectric grease to all copper busbars and terminals, and install insulating protective covers.
 Inspect regularly, and clean immediately when you see signs of oxidation.